sevenval/flat-docs/reference/OpenAPI/differences.md

 The longest matching wildcard path wins.
 The position of a wildcard path in the definition is irrelevant.

 Note that path parameters (i.e. sections enclosed in curly braces) cannot be combined with wildcards.

+## Security

+[Security schemes](/reference/OpenAPI/security.md#applying-security-schemes) can also be applied to specific paths, not only to specific operations or top-level.